-- 28. All market livestock (beef, sheep, swine, goat, and poultry) breeding poultry must remain on the premises until the completion of the Showcase Sale.
-Lactating dairy animals, breeding cattle, breeding goats, breeding sheep, and pigeons/game birds will be released immediately following their show. - 29.
-Arrangement for animals with special housing needs must be addressed with the department superintendent prior to the County Fair. - 30.
-Cryptorchid: A defect in the male animal when the testicle fails to descend through the inguinal ring and reside in the scrotum.
-During castration, if one testicle is missing, this is a likely reason.
-If detected early enough, it can be corrected by a veterinarian.
+- 29. All market livestock (beef, sheep, swine, goat, and poultry) breeding poultry and Round Robin eligible livestock must remain on the premises until the completion of the Showcase Sale.
+Lactating dairy animals, breeding cattle, breeding goats, breeding sheep, and pigeons/game birds will be released immediately following their show. - 30.
+Arrangement for animals with special housing needs must be addressed with the department superintendent prior to the County Fair. - 31.
+All male animals excluding rabbits & poultry participating in every species' market classes of the Pueblo County Fair must be fully castrated.
+Castration incisions must be healed by the time of the show.
+Any male animal that is considered Cryptorchid will not be allowed to participate.
 When purchasing market animals, you need to make sure your animal is not cryptorchid.
 The Pueblo County Fair officials will disqualify any cryptorchid animal from all awards, including premiums.
 The carcass may be condemned or sold at a discounted rate.
 Most breeders selling 4-H animals will guarantee their stock, but you should check when purchasing.
 Premiums will go back to the sale committee for final disposition.
-Castration incisions must be healed by the time of the show. - 31.
-Meshed or plastic muzzles may be used on sheep and goats.
-The muzzle style must allow the animal to drink water. - 32.
-Drenching will be allowed for the health and welfare of the animal at the exhibitor's risk.
-If you need help, contact your species superintendent for additional advice or information. - 33.
-Superintendents have the right to create other classes within their departments. - 34.
-Scrapie surveillance pertaining to sheep and goats: - Federal Law requires premise ear tag that lists their flock of origin and identification for the following: - 1.
-All sheep and goats over 18 months - 2.
-All sheep and goats that are sexually intact for show or exhibition - 3.
-All breeding sheep, breeding goats, and dairy goats regardless of age